0xt452/BedGang-Client/README.md

 A customized Meteor 1.21.11 distribution with the existing Phobos and Impact ports. t4 identifies this custom edition, not authorship of all upstream code.

-CLient contains all of Meteors modules with the addition of a few rare phobos ports, and the addition of the Impact 3.0 client with a seperate GUI.
+Client contains all of Meteors modules with the addition of a few rare phobos ports, and the addition of the Impact 3.0 client with a seperate GUI.

 ## Build